nrinaudo/nrinaudo.github.com/_optics/prisms_optionals.md

 I've been told that the proper name is not optional but _affine traversal_.
 I usually feel it's better to pretend I've not heard that because it's _so much worse_.

-An optional, defined as the result of composing a lens and a prism, must have the following properties:
-* getting the nested data might fail - there might not be any data to get, just like for a prism.
-* setting the nested data doesn't replace the entire value, just the part of it we're focusing on, just like a lens.

-Which, in plain English, means that an Optional must have a lens' `set` and prism's `get`:
+We've seen that while we couldn't quite get a lens or a prism, we *could* build something that had a lens' `set` and a prism's `get`:

 ```scala
 trait Optional[S, A] {